America and Guns

 This isn't to say that conservatives are the only ones arguing against reality.
 On average, the police take 11 minutes to respond to a call, a number which is undoubtedly higher in rural states like Montana and Wyoming.
 Thus, while many liberals argue that police negate the need to own a gun, they are wrong.
 If three well built robbers decide to break into the rural home of a four person family, a gun is the only equalizer.
 The cops are simply too far away, and the odds of winning a physical fight hover right around zero.
 Even a pistol (while it serves as a good deterrent) may not be enough - in the chaos of a midnight, multi-person home invasion, more rounds may be necessary.
 Also, a ban on high capacity magazines is unenforceable due to their current prevalence in America, and is also somewhat proven wrong by reality.
 At Columbine, the shooters simply used several 10-round magazines (it takes roughly 1-2 seconds to swap magazines), and the Virginia Tech shooter also utilized 17 10-round magazines.
 It is important to note that Las Vegas and Sandy Hook both featured high-capacity magazines, but in general, a ban on high-capacity magazines would do nothing to solve the problem.

 However, liberals are right in the assertion that something must be done (which does not include sending "thoughts and prayers").
 For starters, 97% of Americans support universal background checks.
 Making sure a potential gun owner isn't a mentally ill Al-Qaeda proxy isn't putting the US on the path to Stalinism - it is common sense.
 Secondly, it is high time that a gun registry be created.
 A national gun registry combined with a background check would have prevented the Parkland shooting, by simply connecting the dots between the obvious warning signs surrounding Nikolas Cruz, and the fact that Nikolas Cruz owned an AR-15.
 This brings us to the next topic - AR-15s, and specifically AR-15s, as the term "assault rifle" has been so over-used by the media that it has lost its definition.
 Firstly, the AR-15 is a semi-automatic rifle, meaning that one trigger pull corresponds to one shot.
 This differentiates it from a fully automatic rifle, where a held-down trigger will spew multiple rounds.
 What makes the AR-15 dangerous is its high muzzle velocity, which results in a bullet with more kinetic energy and thus makes the AR-15 far more capable of killing compared to a pistol.
-However, when discussing a potential ban on a product, the effectiveness must be considered.
+However, when discussing a potential ban on owning product, the effectiveness must be considered.
 In the case of an AR-15, how effective would a ban really be?
 There are somewhere around 3 million AR-15s currently in America, and with no gun registry existing, they would be virtually impossible to track down and confiscate.
-The sale of AR-15s is a different manner.
-It is illogical that the minimum age to purchase an AR-15 is 18 years of age, while the minimum age to purchase a handgun is 21.
-Even alcohol's minimum purchasing age is 21, yet for reasons beyond any sane person's comprehension, you can buy an AR-15 before you can legally buy a Coors Lite.
-On any reasonable level, the sale of AR-15s to individuals under the age of 21 must be banned.
-Additionally, while banning the sale of AR-15s is ideal, a much better compromise would be to simply mandate stricter background checks and training for prospective AR-15 owners.
-A prospective AR-15 owner needs to have demonstrated that he or she can be trusted with a firearm, and needs to prove that he or she is in a perfectly fine mental state.
-Re-certifications every 2 years would be another necessary step.
-Bump stocks, however, must be banned.
+However, this does not mean that the sale of AR-15s cannot be banned - it can and should be banned.
+They are simply too dangerous and serve no real utility.
+In terms of home defense, the rounds can penetrate through walls and harm innocents living in neighboring houses.
+Bump stocks, also must be banned.
 For all intents and purposes, a bump stock turns a semi-automatic weapon into a fully automatic weapon.
 There is no hunting scenario or home invasion where a bump stock could possibly be necessary.

 To conclude, everything in society has various pros and cons - and guns are no exception.
 The job of the government is to therefore weigh these pros and cons and implement the best solution.
 Ultimately, the solution lies between the extremes of banning all guns versus giving every toddler a gun, and ultimately, the solution lies in favor of a moderate increase in gun control.
 Mass shootings are not a normal part of everyday life, and when they become so common that the American people are desensitized to it, it is then that action is required.